thanhson1085/python-kafka-avro/README.md

 pip install -r requirements.txt
 ```

-Run consumer
+Run consumer:
 ```
 python  consumer.py
 ```

-Run producer
+Run producer:
 ```
 python producer.py
 ```

-Please make sure that you had Kafka in your machine.
+Please make sure that you had [Kafka in your machine](https://sonnguyen.ws/install-apache-kafka-in-ubuntu-14-04/).
 And please correct the connection information before running.

 In the source code repository above, I also created consumer_bottledwater-pg.py to decode avro data that pushed from bottedwater-pg Kafka producer.